 - Recognition: Take time during a monthly all-hands meeting to highlight positive progress that’s been made.
 You could ask, for instance, “What’s something you’ve been surprised or encouraged to see us accomplish?” or “When is a moment you’ve felt proud of working at XXX, and why?”

 - Connection: Carve out some time during the all-hands or staff meeting to enable people to connect with what they enjoy most about working on the team.
 You could ask fun non-work related questions like, “What’s the thing you bought with your own money?” or “Who’s the most famous person you’ve met?”
-You can also use our Social Questions Tool for this – we give you hundreds of questions just like this with our Social Questions.

 - Vision: Use an all-hands meeting to align folks in your team around vision and how each team member contributes to that vision.
 For example, you could ask your team: “If someone were to ask you what the vision of our company is, would a clear answer come to mind?
 How do you feel your individual work is contributing to that vision?”